KaiWU17TUM/icu_devices/README.md

     │   ...

 ```
-The connection is shown in the following graph, more detailed description about connections can be found in the file *hardware_list.md*
+The whole hardware connection setup is shown in the following graph, more detailed description about connections can be found in the file *hardware_list.md*
 <img src="./documents/imgs/Connection.png">
 <br>

 ## Folder **scripts**
 Inside this folder you will see 4 bash scripts.
 They are used to automatically connect hardwares (ICU devices and cameras) to station via usbip service.

-### Connect everything
-* To connect everything, just run *"sudo sh start_local.sh"*, it will perform the following tasks

-> **STEP 1 : Copy and run commands in Raspberry pi**: Copy start_remote.sh file to two raspberry pi and run the file there.
-It will mount necessary driver, start usbip service and bind all devices to the usbip service.\
-> **STEP 2 : Mounting necessary driver for usb-ip** \
-> **STEP 3 : Connecting existing devices from ip address** : List all devices bind to the two raspberry pi and filter out the bus-id of devices, attach the devices with their bus-ids\
-> **STEP 4 : Changing access permission of USB devices**: Giving software the access permission to serial ports

-### Disconnect everything
-* To disconnect everything, just run *"sudo sh cancel_local.sh"*, it will perform the following tasks

-> **STEP1 :  Stop usbip locally**\
-> **STEP2 :  Copy and run commands in Raspberry pi** : Copy cancel_remote.sh file to two raspberry pi and run the file there.
-It will unbind devices and kill the usbip service.
+More detail is found in the Readme.md file.
 \
 <br>

-## Folder **code**
+## Folder **src**
 In this folder you will see the Qt project to retrieve data from medical devices.
 \
 \
 <img src='./documents/imgs/UML.png'>
 \
 \
 In general, since all medical devices use serial protocal to do the communication, they all inherited from the Device class who contains a Qtserial port for serial communicating.
-Since they have similar workflow, the common functions can be refactored into father class in the future.

 ```
 GE_Monitor